da03/criticize_text_generation/README.md

 python scripts/data/process_data_for_posterior_inferencers.py --dataset_folder data/PubMed/
 ```

-Next, we can train a posterior inferencer (starting from the root directory of huggingface's Transformer):
+Next, we can train a posterior inferencer (starting from the root directory of huggingface's Transformers):

 ```
 cd examples/pytorch/text-classification